-average prime-time viewers are now at 24.3 million, per Nielsen -- down 9% versus the same time frame of the Vancouver games.
-Among the key 18-49 viewer group, the news is a bit worse -- down 12% to
+Total average prime-time viewers are now at 24.3 million, per Nielsen -- down 9% versus the same time frame of the Vancouver games.
+Among the key 18-49 viewer group, the news is a bit worse --

-Sunday night offered up much of a fight for NBC’s Winter Olympics.
-CBS found success with “The Beatles: The Night That Changes America - A Grammy Salute,” which earned 14 million
+Only Sunday night offered up much of a fight for NBC’s Winter Olympics.
+CBS found success with “The Beatles: The Night That Changes America - A Grammy Salute,” which earned